Grayson (comic book): Plot

 Armed with Checkmate technology, Grayson and Tiger handily defeat Frankenstein, a member of the Syndicate before taking on Grifter.
-Dick works out that Grifter is a telepath and uses his training to outsmart him and learning that the Syndicate are only working with Helena so that they can eventually kill her.
-Grayson tries to send a warning to Helena but, when the Syndicate attack, she believes it to be Dick and Tiger.
-Helena is gravely wounded before Grayson can get to her and he is forced to fight against the Syndicate while Netz takes her to the medical bay.
-Agent 8, revealed to be a member of Leviathan, sets off a bomb at Sypral HQ and, after subduing her, Tiger kills his former partner.
-Dick calls in Midnighter, who single-handedly takes down the entire Syndicate while he goes after Helena, not realizing that Otto Netz has revived himself, killed Luka and taken over Helena's body.
-While searching for Helena, Tiger reveals himself to have been working for Checkmate all along and he and Grayson fight numerous times while attempting to locate her.
-Maxwell Lord reveals that he created Minos and he arrives at Sypral HQ to retrieve the identities of the Justice League but the files are deleted before he can get to them.
-Dick buries Tiger in an avalanche and makes his way to Otto.
-Grayson convinces Otto to give up Helena's body and take his instead, to which he agrees.
-Inside his mind, Dick manages to outwit Otto and destroys him.
-Helena reveals Otto had programmed a Sypral satellite to erase Dick Grayson from existence so that he could fully take over his life but adds that she tweaked it so that, while most of the world would still be unaware of Dick's existence, she and the rest of the Bat Family would remember him.
-Relishing his new anonymity, Dick returns to being a superhero.
+Grayson works out that Grifter is a telepath and uses his training to outsmart him and learning that the Syndicate are only working with Bertinelli so that they can eventually kill her.
+Grayson tries to send a warning to Bertinelli but when the Syndicate attack she believes it to be Grayson and Tiger.
+Bertinelli is gravely wounded before Grayson can get to her and he is forced to fight against the Syndicate while Netz takes her to the medical bay.
+Agent 8, revealed to be a member of Leviathan, sets off a bomb at Spyral HQ and, after subduing her, Tiger kills his former partner.
+Grayson calls in Midnighter, who single-handedly takes down the entire Syndicate while he goes after Bertinelli, not realizing that Otto Netz has revived himself, killed Luka and taken over Bertinelli's body.
+While searching for Bertinelli, Tiger reveals himself to have been working for Checkmate all along and he and Grayson fight numerous times while attempting to locate her.
+Maxwell Lord reveals that he created Minos and he arrives at Spyral HQ to retrieve the identities of the Justice League but the files are deleted before he can get to them.
+Grayson buries Tiger in an avalanche and makes his way to Otto.
+Grayson convinces Otto to give up Bertinelli's body and take his instead, to which he agrees.
+Inside his mind, Grayson manages to outwit Otto and destroys him.
+Bertinelli reveals Otto had programmed a Spyral satellite to erase Dick Grayson from existence so that he could fully take over his life but adds that she tweaked it so that, while most of the world would still be unaware of Grayson's existence, she and the rest of the Bat Family would remember him.
+Relishing his new anonymity, Grayson returns to being a superhero.